Skip to content

 – a Program of the Midcoast Maine Homeless Coalition

 Family Harbor House has become a reality.
 It welcomed its first families on January 3, 2026.
 Midcoast Maine Homeless Coalition (MMHC) works to end the cycle of homelessness for individual families in Waldo County, Maine through innovation and collaboration around affordable housing.
+Several families are finding FHH a place to live as they establish themselves in the community and find housing of their own.

 About Volunteering at Family Harbor House